Azure/azure-sdk-for-go/documentation/MIGRATION_GUIDE.md

 ## General Changes

 The latest Azure SDK For Go for management modules is using the [Go Modules](https://github.com/golang/go/wiki/Modules) to manage the dependencies.
 We ship every RP as an individual module to create a more flexible user experience.
+Unlike previous version, the latest SDK only provides one API version in one module for each RP.
+The SDK stable version will always use the service's stable API version.
+You can search in [pkg.go.dev](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go) to find the preview version and specify version num when using `go get` to retrive it (e.g., `go get github.com/Azure/azure-sdk-for-go/sdk/resourcemanager/keyvault/armkeyvault@v1.1.0-beta.1`).

 ## Breaking Changes